 Unfortunately, as you might have heard, Puerto Rico was hit by a Category 4 Hurricane Maria last month, leaving power outages, infrastructure damage and Bayou-style flooding.
 No-one pointed out beforehand that for someone suing tribal property owners in a tropical lands to build a mega beach fortress, high-fiving the girl from Scooby-Doo in flood terrain to advertise your newest product might be considered a touch insensitive.

 “One of the things that’s really magical about VR is that you can get the feeling you’re really in that place.
 It really feels like we’re in Puerto Rico, and it’s obviously a tough place to get to right now.”

 Zuck defenders insisted that we know that Facebook donated $1.5 million (or 0.016% of last quarters revenue) to relief efforts in Puerto Rico – possibly for the rights to have someone fly a drone around on the island.
 It also sent a “connectivity team” to the island to aid in emergency connectivity so that people could still get the latest from their favourite insect repellent in their feed while the internet was down.

 Don’t be too hard on Zuck.
-Remember when your wife used to tell you all her mundane shit?
-Now she tells her Facebook friends.
-She’s at least buying salads now to photograph at lunch.
+Remember when your wife just ate chips and chocolate all day?
+Now she’s at least buying salads to photograph at lunch.
 Luckily, Facebook also “employ” three thousand Bulgarians at forty cents an hour to ensure no titty photos get through.
 Be thankful and offer to wash Zuckerberg’s giant Hawaiian wall.
 Or just visit his new home with your Facebook VR Headset, just $399 from no retail outlets.